These terms and conditions were last updated on: 13 December 2019.

-- interrupt or restrict access to any service you take from us until the equipment is returned;
+- interrupt or restrict access to any service you take from us until the loaned

 Changes we may make

-- We may change a service, service features, equipment, charges and the terms and conditions
+- We may change a service, service features, loaned equipment, charges and the terms and

 of the agreement at any time for the reasons listed in clauses 18 to 21.